 DAM boasts great security, a result of the AWS implementation in its system.
 It also lets businesses increase the protection of files from copyright infringement with its automated watermarking system.
 Consider DAM when you have large amounts of media files that need to be expertly sorted.

 Google Drive is a staple in the cloud storage provider industry because of its simplicity and collaboration potential.
 Drive gives teams the chance to quickly edit, share and store different files on the cloud.
 It’s a very easy system to maneuver and it doesn’t require much technical know-how to operate.
 This boosts company efficiency and ensures users of all skill level have input in the editing process of a project.

 Microsoft OneDrive stands alone as the only system that can provide a valuable integration with the popular Microsoft suite software (Word, Powerpoint, etc.).
-This seems like a cheap way to gain traction in the race to make the best cloud storage software, but it has plenty of value.
-Microsoft is banking on the fact that so many organizations already use their Microsoft tools, so therefore their cloud system is easy to implement.
+This seems like a cheap way to gain traction in the race to make the best cloud storage software.
+However, this integration has plenty of value.
+Microsoft is banking on the fact that so many organizations already use their Microsoft tools.
+As a result, their cloud system is easy to implement.

-The cloud storage world is changing, but these five systems seem to remain on top.
+The cloud storage world is changing rapidly.
+These five systems seem to remain on top throughout constant change.
 Find which of them best fits your needs to boost your cloud storage efficiency.